arafattehsin/CognitiveRocket/Middleware/Middleware/README.md

-﻿# Semantic Analyzer - Custom Middleware to the BotFramework
+﻿# Sentiment Analyzer - Custom Middleware to the BotFramework

 This code shows how to add a custom [middleware](https://github.com/Microsoft/botbuilder-dotnet/wiki/Creating-Middleware) to your own bot.